coreytan00/passbankgit/README.md

 _____________________________________________
 How to Run:

+If you do not have python, head to https://www.python.org/downloads/ to download the latest version.

 Clone the repo or download the zip to your desired location.

 Navigate to the location either in the folder or on CLI.